Paul Wehman, Ph.D.

 Vicki Brooke, M. Ed.

-Director of Training for VCU ACE and Director of Business Connections
+Director of Training for VCU ACE & Director of Business Connections

 Valerie Brooke, M.Ed has been a faculty member at Virginia Commonwealth University (VCU) and working in the field of employment for people with significant disabilities for over thirty years.
 Ms. Brooke is the Director of Training and Employment Services at VCU-RRTC and serves as the Principal Investigator/Project Director for several personnel training grants promoting employment for people with disabilities.